An estate plan makes sure your wishes are followed and your loved ones are cared for. Here's what you need to know.

 If you die without an estate plan, the state will kick off an often lengthy and expensive process of deciding who gets what--your spouse, children, other relatives--with no regard to any wishes you may have had.
 So if you meant to leave your original iPod to your cousin, without creating a specific legal document with those instructions, your cousin has no right to the iPod.

-You can see where we’re going here: it’s better to make your own legally enforceable plan.
+You can see where we’re going here: estate planning is important and it’s better to make your own legally enforceable plan.

 So now that we know estate planning is for everyone, what’s in an estate plan?
 A basic estate plan includes four key documents: